microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 recommends the best activity based on history and context, but sometimes it also enters Explore mode, and presents the user with new things they might not otherwise see.
-It's kind of like an automated A/B testing system, but with more than two branches, all tested in teal time.
+It's kind of like an automated A/B testing system, but with more than two branches, all tested in real time.

 You control what percentage of the time Explore Mode is activated, to help the user discover new content or features.